saulpw/visidata/docs/api/loaders.rst

 The saver should preserve the column names and translate their types into foolib semantics, but other attributes on the Columns should generally not be saved.

+Savers which can handle typed values should use Column.getTypedValue, and displayable savers (html, markdown, csv) should use Column.getDisplayValue (which takes into account the column's *fmtstr*).

 Building a loader for a URL schemetype
 --------------------------------------